-I also do not believe that Anderson's testimony regarding the plants at issue altered the proof that he violated the limitations stated under § 4.
-At the evidentiary hearing, Anderson testified that he expected that only one-half of the marijuana plants growing behind his garage would be female after maturation and that only the female plants would produce useable marijuana.
+I also do not believe that Anderson's testimony regarding the plants at issue altered the proof that he violated the § 4 limitations.
+At the evidentiary hearing, Anderson testified that he expected that only 1⁄2 of the marijuana plants growing behind his garage would be female after maturation and that only the female plants would produce useable marijuana.
 He also testified that he abandoned the plants that were found in his closet.
 Accordingly, Anderson implicitly invited the trial court to conclude that the male plants and abandoned plants should not be counted against his total when determining what was reasonably necessary to ensure an uninterrupted supply of marijuana.
-But at no place in the MMA did the drafters make a distinction between plants that have reached maturation or that are male or female.
-Likewise, the MMA does not instruct that plants that have been abandoned-or indeed plants that are dead-should not be counted against a patient or caregiver's maximum permitted amount under § 4.
+But at no place in the MMA did the drafters distinguish between immature and mature plants or between those that are male and female.
+Likewise, the MMA does not instruct that plants that have been abandoned-or indeed plants that are dead should not be counted against a patient or caregiver's maximum permitted amount under § 4.
 In contrast to the amount of marijuana that a patient may possess, § 4 does not even provide that the plants must be useable.
-See MCL 333.26424(a) (referring to 2.5 ounces of "usable" marijuana and "12 marihuana plants").
-Given this statutory language, I conclude that the reference to 12 marijuana plants is absolute; that is, one must count every marijuana plant regardless of its level of maturation or sex, and without regard to whether the patient or caregiver intended to abandon the plant, but had not yet destroyed it.
+See MCL 333.26424(a) (referring to "2.5 ounces of usable marihuana" and "12 marihuana plants").
+Given this statutory language, I conclude that the reference to 12 marijuana plants is absolute; that is, one must count every marijuana plant regardless of its level of maturation or sex and without regard to whether the patient or caregiver intended to abandon the plant but had not yet destroyed it.
 Here, the undisputed proofs showed that Anderson had far more marijuana plants than permitted under § 4; consequently, he clearly did not-and could not-establish a ground for dismissal under § 8(b).
 Although the trial court arguably denied Anderson's motion on the basis of his failure to establish the reasonableness of the amount of marijuana that he possessed through an expert, even if the trial court erred in this regard, it nevertheless came to the correct result.
-Therefore, I would affirm its denial of Anderson's motion to dismiss on that basis.
+Therefore, I would affirm its denial of Anderson's motion to dismiss.
 People v Lyon, 227 Mich App 599, 612-613; 577 NW2d 124 (1998).